 Information about speech and swallow specialists and the support they provide head and neck cancer patients.

-Websites that provide education, support and resources to people with head and neck cancer
+This article provides information and links to cancer service organizations that provide support education, and resources to people with head and neck cancer.